 An aircraft situational display that shows the aircraft position reports from AFIRS via the Iridium satellite network.
 A unique application that integrates real-time flight following, routine aircraft notifications, aircraft health exceedance alerts and the ability to send text messages immediately to the aircraft.
-The program supports a number of aviation-specific tools including charts.
-It also provides the aircraft operator with the ability to enable FLYHTStream on their airborne aircraft at any time.
+The program supports a number of aviation-specific tools including charts and weather information.
+It also provides the aircraft operator with the ability to start FLYHTStream on their airborne aircraft at any time.